Mishima, Shizuoka: History

 Mishima is an ancient town, which developed around the important Shinto shrine of Mishima Shrine (三嶋大社, Mishima Taisha).
 Under the Ritsuryō administration system established in the Nara period, Mishima was made capital of Izu Province.
 It was also the location of the Kokubun-ji for Izu Province.
 In the Edo period, Mishima prospered from its location on the Tōkaidō highway connecting Edo with Kyoto, and Mishima-shuku was one of the 53 post stations on that road.
 The area was tenryō territory ruled by a daikan appointed directly by the Tokugawa shogunate.
 After the Meiji Restoration, Mishima became part of the short-lived Nirayama Prefecture in 1868.
 This merged with the equally short-lived Ashigara Prefecture in 1871, and became part of Shizuoka Prefecture from 18 April 1876.
 With the establishment of the modern municipalities system of 1889, the area was reorganized as Mishima Town within Kimisawa District.
 In 1892, Prince Komatsu Akihito established a villa in Mishima.
 Its gardens, the Rakujūen, are a noted visitor attraction in Mishima to this day.
 In 1896, Kimisawa District became part of Tagata District, Shizuoka.
 Mishima received its first train connection in 1898 when the predecessor of the Izuhakone Railway established what is now Shimo-Togari Station.
 The Sunzu Line began operations from 1906.
 However, Mishima's fortunes revived strongly only after the Tanna Tunnel was completed in 1934, connecting the town to the Tōkaidō Main Line railway between Tokyo and Shizuoka.
-Mishima developed rapidly afterwards, merging with neighboring Kitakami Village in 1935 and Watada Village in 1941.
+Mishima developed rapidly afterwards, merging with neighboring Kitaue Village in 1935 and Nishikida Village in 1941.
 Mishima Town was elevated in status to a city on 29 April 1941.
 It became a stop on the Tōkaidō Shinkansen from 1969, leading to an expansion in population, as the line made it possible to commute to Tokyo.